 As one of Australia's largest philanthropic foundations, we are uniquely positioned to use our platform to amplify other voices.
 We aim to positively influence policy and outcomes through collaboration and advocacy.

-People and communities around Australia deserve to have the opportunity to thrive, but it is not a level playing field.
+People and communities around Australia deserve opportunities to thrive, but it's not a level playing field.
 PRF is uniquely positioned to help shift the conditions causing inequities.

 The earliest years of a child’s life provide an unparalleled opportunity to establish the foundations of learning, health and development that can positively impact outcomes across their whole lives.
 Equally fundamental is a child’s opportunity to learn and engage in quality education throughout their school years.
 We invest in initiatives that help kids arrive at school ready to thrive and seek to increase the number of young people who engage with learning.